Dan Halutz: Investment portfolio scandal

 On August 15, 2006, it was revealed that Halutz sold off his investment portfolio three hours after two Israeli soldiers were captured by Hezbollah during the Zar'it-Shtula incident, leading to the war.
 While this action on the part of the chief of staff is technically legal and is only restricted (through blind trusteeship) from cabinet members, the State Comptroller Micha Lindenstrauss has called to expand it to the chief of staff and to other senior officials.
 Several Knesset members called for Halutz to offer his resignation and some members of the General Staff Forum commented that his resignation appeared inevitable.

 On August 17, Halutz rejected resigning over the affair, adding that the motives behind its publication are "wicked and tendentious.
 I do not know who is behind this.
 I do not intend to be dragged to such levels, questioning my integrity."
 Halutz admitted selling about $28,000 worth of his stocks within three hours of Hezbollah's kidnapping of two Israeli soldiers—the action that sparked the conflict.
 In a news conference in Tel Aviv, Halutz said the stock sale was unrelated to the outbreak of war and criticized the disclosure of his personal financial information.

 On August 30, a Bank Leumi probe announced that the source of the leak did not come from its bank.

-2023 Israel-Hamas war
+2023 Israel-Gaza war

-On 27 December 2023, during the third month of the 2023 Israel-Hamas war, retired General Halutz made the following comments:
+On 27 December 2023, during the third month of the Gaza war, retired General Halutz made the following comments:

 We lost the war, because it will not have the image of victory!
 Because the image will be the loss of 1,300 dead, 240 abducted, only a portion of whom have returned, and the destruction and displacement of 200,000 [Israeli] refugees in their country.
 The image of victory for me would be the removal of the prime minister [Netanyahu].
 Only that will be an image of victory, unadulterated.

-On September 21, 2024, Halutz lay on the road in front of Israeli Prime Minister Benjamin Netanyahu's private residence in Ceasarea to protest Netanyahu's handling of the war.
+On September 21, 2024, Halutz lay on the road in front of Israeli Prime Minister Benjamin Netanyahu's private residence in Caesarea to protest Netanyahu's handling of the war.
 He was forcibly removed by police.